Hoholmen Bridge

-The Hoholmen Bridge (Hoholmen bru) is a cantilever bridge in the municipality of Herøy in Nordland county, Norway.
-Together with the Åkviksundet Bridge, it forms the road connection between the island municipalities of Herøy and Dønna.
+The Hoholmen Bridge (Hoholmen bru) is a cantilever bridge in Herøy Municipality in Nordland county, Norway.
+Together with the Åkviksundet Bridge, it forms the road connection between Herøy Municipality and Dønna Municipality, two neighboring island municipalities.
 It is located about 5 km north of the village of Herøyholmen, between the small islands of Hoholmen and Kjeøya.
 The bridge is 316 m long, and the main span is 120 m.